malikfaik/faik.in/README.md

 ### Pages

-The indiviual pages of the app lie within the `src/pages`, in our case just a single page i.e `index.tsx`
+The indiviual pages of the app lie within the `src/pages`, in our case just a single page i.e `index.tsx`.

 ### Config